zhanglin-wu/shared-monomers/README.md

-# shared-monomers
+# Shared Monomers
-Shared monomers for HELM in ChemDraw
+Shared monomers for testing the HELM feature of ChemDraw